dayviddouglas/TurmaEscolar/README.md

 # TurmaEscolar

-This project was being created with React on Front end and Node.js.
+This project was being created with React on Frontend and Node.js on Backend.